 Please be advised that catered events on campus and book purchases are subject to existing contractual agreements.
-Please contact the Dean of Administration's Office for current restrictions.
+Please contact the Vice President for Administrative Services Office for current restrictions.

 Blanket orders can be set up with specific vendors.
 With blanket orders, a specific dollar amount is encumbered with the vendor to cover routine purchases.
 Even though the requisition is under a blanket order, the purpose for the order and the description of the item are still required.
 Similarly, the use of a blanket purchase order does not alleviate the requirement that bidding/quoting take place.
+Unless you have a contract in place with a definitive amount, no blanket requisition shall be requested to cover more than 6 months of anticipated expenses within a fiscal year.

 In instances when there is a probability that a commodity will be needed above the written quote or bid threshold within a fiscal year, but the exact products cannot be identified in advance (ie: lumber in varying sizes, electrical supplies, printed materials, auto parts, paint etc.), a quote or bid, whichever is appropriate, shall be let using best estimates of quantity and specifications.

 Upon bid analysis, a vendor will be selected based upon the aggregate low bid/quote based upon best assumptions.
 After the bidding/quoting process for the desired commodity is completed, a blanket PO shall be issued to that vendor and used for all purchases of that commodity class during that fiscal year.
 If multiple departments require that same commodity, each may issue its own blanket purchase order citing that same bid.
 It is recommended that the bid/quote be let with prices to be held for a defined period of time (whenever possible), and that the duration of the blanket purchase order be of that same duration.